Fleet Pairer

 Each team recieves points corresponding to their ranking in the respective race.
 In the end, the team with the lowest sum of points wins the sailing-league.

-NOTE: It is important that only completed flights are counted for the final ranking, s.t. each team competed in the same number of races.
+Note: It is crucial that only completed flights are counted for the final ranking, s.t. each team competed in the same number of races.

 License